badrahmed66/Driving-License-Vehicles-Department-Application/README.markdown

 Distributed under the [MIT License](LICENSE).
 See `LICENSE` file for more information.

 ## Contact
-This project is maintained by [Your Name].
+This project is maintained by [Ahmed Badr].
 For inquiries, you can reach out via:
 - Email: [badrbadr4441@gmail.com]